OpenFreeEnergy/openfe/news/no_more_macos12.rst

 **Removed:**

-* Removed support for macos-12, macos-14 is now the minimum supported.
+* openfe is no longer tested against macos-12. macos support is, for now, limited to osx-arm64 (macos-14+).

 **Fixed:**